 - You must file a Form 501 with the Ethics Commission.
-You must file this form before you raise or spend any money, including your personal funds.

 - You must open a campaign bank account.
 You must deposit your personal funds into this account before you spend it.
 Expenditures made from your campaign account may not be for personal use.

 Exception: Candidates may use their personal funds to pay a filing fee (See A(1)).

 - You must file a Form 410 (Statement of Organization) within 10 days of raising or spending $2,000 or more.
 (However, if you meet these thresholds during the last 16 days before the election, you must file the Form 410 within 24 hours of qualifying.)
 The original and a copy of the Form 410 must be filed with the Secretary of State.
 Upon receipt of the Form 410, the Secretary of State will assign your committee an ID number, which you will use on all reporting forms.
 You must also file two copies of the Form 410 with the Ethics Commission.